Get access to the full brand analysis now

 - Full-funnel analytics: End-to-end measurement from analysis to purchase, with native integrations across the marketing and e-commerce stack.

-- Flexible recommendation engine: Granular control over product matching logic, including age-based rules, gender filtering, recommendation boosts, and LLM-assisted tiebreaking.
+- Flexible recommendation engine: Granular control over product matching logic, including age-based rules, gender filtering, recommendation boosts, and deterministic tie-breaking.

 - Marketing automation integration: Structured data pushed directly to Klaviyo and other platforms for personalized post-analysis communication.